programminghistorian/ph-submissions/en/drafts/originals/natural-language-inference-historical-text.md

 [^9]: *Regina v.
 Mee Wah*, 3 B.C.R.
 403 (1886).
 [^10]: Canada, Royal Commission on Chinese Immigration, *Report of the Royal Commission on Chinese Immigration: Report and Evidence* (Ottawa: Printed by order of the Commission, 1885).
 [^11]: Tim Loughran and Bill McDonald, "When Is a Liability Not a Liability?
 Textual Analysis, Dictionaries, and 10-Ks," *Journal of Finance* 66, no. 1 (2011): 35-65, https://doi.org/10.1111/j.1540-6261.2010.01625.x.
-[^12]: Nils Reimers and Iryna Gurevych, "Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks," in *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing* (Hong Kong: Association for Computational Linguistics, 2019), 3982-92, https://doi.org/10.18653/v1/D19-1410.
-[^13]: Moritz Laurer, Wouter van Atteveldt, Andreu Casas, and Kasper Welbers, "Less is More: Optimal Dataset Size for NLI Models," arXiv:2109.09703 (2023).
-[^14]: Fatemeh Ariai, Joel Mackenzie, and Guido De Martini, "Natural Language Processing for the Legal Domain: A Survey of Tasks, Datasets, Models and Challenges," arXiv:2410.21306 (2025).
-[^15]: Marc Alexander, ed., *Historical Thesaurus of English*, 2nd ed.
-(Glasgow: University of Glasgow, 2020), https://ht.ac.uk/.
-[^16]: Jean-Baptiste Michel et al., "Quantitative Analysis of Culture Using Millions of Digitized Books," *Science* 331, no. 6014 (2011): 176-82, https://doi.org/10.1126/science.1199644.
-[^17]: EarlyPrint Project, *EarlyPrint: Curating and Exploring Early Printed English* (Northwestern University and Washington University in St. Louis), https://earlyprint.org/.
-[^18]: Mark Davies, *Corpus of Historical American English (COHA): 475 Million Words, 1820s–2010s* (Provo, UT: Brigham Young University, 2010–), https://www.english-corpora.org/coha/.
-[^19]: Bing Liu, *Sentiment Analysis and Opinion Mining* (San Rafael, CA: Morgan & Claypool, 2012).
+[^12]: Bing Liu, *Sentiment Analysis and Opinion Mining* (San Rafael, CA: Morgan & Claypool, 2012).
-[^20]: David M. Blei, Andrew Y. Ng, and Michael I. Jordan, "Latent Dirichlet Allocation," *Journal of Machine Learning Research* 3 (2003): 993-1022.
+[^13]: David M. Blei, Andrew Y. Ng, and Michael I. Jordan, "Latent Dirichlet Allocation," *Journal of Machine Learning Research* 3 (2003): 993-1022.
-[^21]: Wenpeng Yin, Jamaal Hay, and Dan Roth, "Benchmarking Zero-shot Text Classification: Datasets, Evaluation, and Entailment Approach," in *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing* (Hong Kong: Association for Computational Linguistics, 2019), 3914-23.
+[^14]: Wenpeng Yin, Jamaal Hay, and Dan Roth, "Benchmarking Zero-shot Text Classification: Datasets, Evaluation, and Entailment Approach," in *Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing* (Hong Kong: Association for Computational Linguistics, 2019), 3914-23.
+[^15]: Moritz Laurer, Wouter van Atteveldt, Andreu Casas, and Kasper Welbers, "Less is More: Optimal Dataset Size for NLI Models," arXiv:2109.09703 (2023).
+[^16]: Fatemeh Ariai, Joel Mackenzie, and Guido De Martini, "Natural Language Processing for the Legal Domain: A Survey of Tasks, Datasets, Models and Challenges," arXiv:2410.21306 (2025).
-[^22]: Ron Artstein and Massimo Poesio, "Inter-Coder Agreement for Computational Linguistics," *Computational Linguistics* 34, no. 4 (2008): 555-96, https://doi.org/10.1162/coli.07-034-R2.
+[^17]: Ron Artstein and Massimo Poesio, "Inter-Coder Agreement for Computational Linguistics," *Computational Linguistics* 34, no. 4 (2008): 555-96, https://doi.org/10.1162/coli.07-034-R2.
-[^23]: Klaus Krippendorff, *Content Analysis: An Introduction to Its Methodology*, 4th ed.
+[^18]: Klaus Krippendorff, *Content Analysis: An Introduction to Its Methodology*, 4th ed.
 (Los Angeles: Sage, 2018).
-[^24]: Rion Snow, Brendan O'Connor, Daniel Jurafsky, and Andrew Y. Ng, "Cheap and Fast — But Is It Good?
+[^19]: Rion Snow, Brendan O'Connor, Daniel Jurafsky, and Andrew Y. Ng, "Cheap and Fast — But Is It Good?
 Evaluating Non-Expert Annotations for Natural Language Tasks," in *Proceedings of the 2008 Conference on Empirical Methods in Natural Language Processing* (Honolulu: Association for Computational Linguistics, 2008), 254-63.
-[^25]: Fabrizio Gilardi, Meysam Alizadeh, and Maël Kubli, "ChatGPT Outperforms Crowd Workers for Text-Annotation Tasks," *Proceedings of the National Academy of Sciences* 120, no. 30 (2023): e2305016120, https://doi.org/10.1073/pnas.2305016120.
+[^20]: Fabrizio Gilardi, Meysam Alizadeh, and Maël Kubli, "ChatGPT Outperforms Crowd Workers for Text-Annotation Tasks," *Proceedings of the National Academy of Sciences* 120, no. 30 (2023): e2305016120, https://doi.org/10.1073/pnas.2305016120.
-[^26]: Douglas Biber and Edward Finegan, "Adverbial Stance Types in English," *Discourse Processes* 11, no. 1 (1988): 1-34, https://doi.org/10.1080/01638538809544689.
+[^21]: Douglas Biber and Edward Finegan, "Adverbial Stance Types in English," *Discourse Processes* 11, no. 1 (1988): 1-34, https://doi.org/10.1080/01638538809544689.
+[^22]: Marc Alexander, ed., *Historical Thesaurus of English*, 2nd ed.
+(Glasgow: University of Glasgow, 2020), https://ht.ac.uk/.
+[^23]: Jean-Baptiste Michel et al., "Quantitative Analysis of Culture Using Millions of Digitized Books," *Science* 331, no. 6014 (2011): 176-82, https://doi.org/10.1126/science.1199644.
+[^24]: EarlyPrint Project, *EarlyPrint: Curating and Exploring Early Printed English* (Northwestern University and Washington University in St. Louis), https://earlyprint.org/.
+[^25]: Mark Davies, *Corpus of Historical American English (COHA): 475 Million Words, 1820s–2010s* (Provo, UT: Brigham Young University, 2010–), https://www.english-corpora.org/coha/.